Unit 2: Monitoring surface and groundwater supply in central and western US

 - In class exercise

-- Unit 2.1 Student Data Spreadsheet (Excel 2007 (.xlsx) 2.2MB Jul8 20) - the exercise is written assuming that the students will use Excel to view and interact with the water data.
+- Unit 2.1 Student Data Spreadsheet (Excel 2007 (.xlsx) 2.2MB Nov9 22) - The exercise is written assuming that the students will use Excel to view and interact with the water data.
 The graphs were not importing well into Google Sheets as the time of writing, so it would be best to steer students away from that program unless you test it first.

-- Unit 2.1 Student Data Graphs (Microsoft Word 2007 (.docx) 376kB Dec14 19) - if it is not practical to have students using computers, this handout provides the same graphs as the Excel files.
+- Unit 2.1 Student Data Graphs (Microsoft Word 2007 (.docx) 1MB Nov9 22) - If it is not practical to have students use computers, this handout provides the same graphs as the Excel files.
 You may want to slightly adjust the exercise if you go with the hard-copy format instead.
-It can also work well, but the students will loose the ability to read the exact data numbers using the Excel hover-over feature.
+It can also work well, but the students will lose the ability to read the exact data numbers using the Excel hover-over feature.

 Unit 2.2 - focused on an example of a Western Mountain Watershed (WMW)

-- Prior to class - Reading for students before they begin Unit 2.1 (more related reading and resources are under 'References and Resources' below if the instructor wishes to expand the reading)
+- Prior to class - Distribute the reading for students before they begin Unit 2.1 (more related reading and resources are under 'References and Resources' below, if the instructor wishes to expand the reading)

 - Snowpack levels show dramatic declines across western U.S. [ScienceDaily 2018]